facebook/create-react-app/packages/react-scripts/template/README.md

 You can also use it with `async` / `await` syntax if you prefer it.

+### With React Router

+If you are using React Router check out [this tutorial](http://serverless-stack.com/chapters/code-splitting-in-create-react-app.html) on how to use code splitting with it.
+You can find the companion GitHub repository [here](https://github.com/AnomalyInnovations/serverless-stack-demo-client/tree/code-splitting-in-create-react-app).

 ## Adding a Stylesheet

 This project setup uses [Webpack](https://webpack.js.org/) for handling all assets.
 Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**: